peterkuma/masters-thesis/chapters/05_solar-intermittence.md

 The simulations were performed on a domain covering Central Europe.
 Values for offline analysis were sampled from a limited number of points chosen evenly from the whole domain (Figure \ref{fig:domain-points}).
-A 24-h summer day situation starting at 0:00 UTC, 29 May 2009 was chosen for the analysis.
+A 24-h summer day convective situation starting at 0:00 UTC, 29 May 2009 was chosen for the analysis.

 For the purpose of gathering data from the selected points during model run, tools called [nc_dump](https://github.com/peterkuma/nc_dump)[^nc-dump]